 - How about spending nearly 6 years with someone to find out she had been cheating for half the time?
 Letting her meet Mumzy, entering her home and get to know the family.
-Allowing her to consistently disrespect you but letting her get away with it even through the signs were so clear.
+Allowing her to consistently disrespect you but letting her get away with it even though the signs were so clear.
 Forgiving her after she confessed to cheating once then minutes later find out there was AT least 2 more.

 - Not attending a Dubstep rave when it was popping.
 Missed out on Mala, Coki, DMZ all them man live!

 - Not securing the woman of my dreams ages ago and then ending up in the friend zone.

 I guess, most people know that it’s important to learn from their mistakes.
 However, learning as much as you can from them is easier said than done.
 Below, I will try and help you learn more effectively from your mistakes in 5 ways.